 It is with this goal in mind that ICI continues to focus on inmate rehabilitation.
 Over 950 men and women offenders are voluntarily employed in meaningful work situations that aid in developing useable skills and positive work habits.
 Each day, they come to their job and learn how to work with others in many situations.
 They take direction from ICI supervisors and help teach peers new skills, while learning techniques for success at the same time.
 It is through the development of these work habits that inmates prepare themselves for the challenges of post-release employment.

-To qualify as an ICI worker, inmates must demonstrate good disciplinary status; have at least a GED; not be an escape risk; have received a positive review by Internal Affairs; and meet the facility time standard on time left on sentence.
+To qualify as an ICI worker, inmates must demonstrate good disciplinary status; have received a positive review by Internal Affairs; and meet the facility time standard on time left on sentence.
 Inmates with life sentences are not employed by ICI.

 Illinois Correctional Industries sells goods that affect many Illinois communities.
 For example, in Fiscal Year 2010, Dixon Correctional Industries sold more than 361,000 pairs of eyeglasses and earned gross revenues of almost $10.2 million.
 The Illinois Department of Health and Human Services purchased more than 350,000 pairs of eyeglasses for low income families, adults as well as children.